 People all over the world are now using budget-friendly setups to create professional sounding presentations.
 Whether it’s a radio show, a live mix or an event, it’s understandable that you will want to record the whole vibe of your show.

 Good news is that you will find cutting-edge radio stations launching in someone’s home recording studio.
 These new sets, mixes and radio stations often sound just as professional as their big-budget counterparts.

-In 2018, you definitely don’t need to spend big or have a sound engineering degree to make your shows to sound like a pro.
+In 2019, you don’t need to spend big or have a sound engineering degree to make your shows to sound like a pro.

 1. THE RECORDING EQUIPMENT

 For small budgets, you have two options to record your mix.
 You either record using an external recorder or directly to your computer.
 Each solution has its pros and cons.

 That is possibly the best and simplest solution.
 As soon as you’ve learned how to properly use the recorder which is only a matter of connecting it to microphones or a mixer and monitoring the levels, you will be ready to start recording.